Boat Tours and Other Activities in Calanques National Park

 However, a walking tour of Marseille is also an excellent way to discover its most emblematic monuments, learn about the history of this city and its rich cultural heritage.
 It is the oldest city in France!
 In my post What to see and do in Marseille, I tell you all the essentials you shouldn't miss.

-Book the lavender tour from Marseille
+Book the hiking tour of the Calanques from Marseille

 Reviews from other travellers